rabbitmq/rabbitmq-website/site/oauth2-examples.md

 Given that asymmetrical keys is the most widely used option, you are going to focus on how to configure RabbitMQ with them.

-Run the following 3 commands to get the environment ready to see Oauth 2.0 plugin in action:
+Run the following 2 commands to get the environment ready to see Oauth 2.0 plugin in action:

   1. `make start-uaa` to get UAA server running
-  2. `make setup-uaa-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions
-  3. `make start-rabbitmq` to start RabbitMQ server
+  2. `make start-rabbitmq` to start RabbitMQ server

 The last command starts a RabbitMQ server with [this](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/blob/main/conf/uaa/rabbitmq.config) configuration file.